Fostering first-class learning

 An outstanding learning environment

-We’ve been awarded Gold in the Teaching Excellence and Student Outcomes Framework (TEF), meaning our University is of the highest quality found in the UK.
 We have been recognised for our strong emphasis on work-based learning, entrepreneurship and enterprise and employability and transferable skills; our culture where curricula are informed by vocationally-informed pedagogy; our high level of investment in physical and digital resources; our extensive widening participation agenda and our commitment to engaging students as partners in teaching and learning.

 We are also proud that 79% of our academic staff hold Fellowships of the High Education Academy.
 This is almost twice that of the high education sector average.
 Our exceptional lecturers include Dr Theo Gilbert, Associate Professor of Learning and Teaching, who was recognised as the Most Innovative Teacher of the Year at the 2018 Times Higher Education Awards.